How to Edit Genes in Human Cells Using an Engineered CRISPR System

 Real-world examples

-Gene therapy clinical trials for genetic disorders
+Gene therapy research for genetic disorders

 Basic biological research to understand gene function